 Anywho, the cherry on top of the organizing ice cream is pretty labels.
-So, in working on my Entry Way, I had to include some functional, and pretty, labels.
+So, in working on my entry way, I had to include some functional, and pretty, labels.

 I was inspired by this mudroom with colorful wooden tags used as labels.

 The process was fairly simple, but it did require a few specific items that I had on hand.
-When shopping at the same semi-annual consignment sale where I bought my faux marquee letters, I came across a bag of some unfinished wood ovals for less than a couple bucks.
-With some acyrlic paint, they got a nice coat of navy.
+When shopping at the same semi-annual consignment sale where I bought my faux marquee letters, I came across a bag of some unfinished wood ovals for less than a couple of bucks.
+With some acrylic paint, they got a nice coat of navy.

 Using Photoshop, I created some white silhouettes on a navy background.
 I chose the background color in Photoshop to try to match the painted ovals.
 It’s not perfect, but close enough for me.
 The silhouettes represented some of the items that we’ll be keeping in our entry, as well as labels for each coat hook.